m1ckyb/Librarrarian/unreleased.md

 - **Integrations UI**: Replaced static type badges with dropdown menus, allowing users to assign a media type (Movie, TV Show, Music, etc.) to each Plex library and Internal folder.
 This lays the groundwork for Sonarr/Radarr/Lidarr integration.
 - **Path Mapping UI**: The Path Mapping toggle is now correctly shown for the Plex scanner and hidden for the Internal scanner (where it is always active).
 - **Path Mapping UI**: Added a tooltip to the Plex Path Mapping toggle to clarify its function.
+- **Simplified "Hide" Functionality**: Reworked the "Hide" functionality for media sources to be more intuitive and robust.
+The separate "Hide" checkbox has been removed.
+A source is now hidden by selecting the "None (Hide)" option from its media type dropdown.
+This simplifies the UI and fixes the underlying bug where the hidden state was not being saved correctly.

 ### Fixed
 - **Plex Path Mapping Logic**: Corrected the logic in the cleanup scanner to ensure path mapping is only performed when the feature is enabled *and* both the "from" and "to" paths are configured.
-- **Media Source "Hide" Functionality**: Fixed a critical bug where the "Hide" status for a media source was not saved correctly.
-This was most noticeable when a Plex library and an Internal folder had the same name, causing the backend to update the wrong record.
-The form submission process is now unambiguous, ensuring the setting is always applied to the correct source.
 - **Internal Scanner UI**: Fixed a SQL error (`COALESCE types cannot be matched`) that prevented the list of internal media folders from loading in the Options tab.
 This also indirectly prevented the "Hide" status for internal folders from being saved.